-First, as a simple matter of logic, the evolutionary "explanations" for imperfections do nothing to remove the theological claims.
-Second, as Elliott Sober has recently pointed out with logical rigor, it is precisely from the metaphysical premises that the argument from imperfection derives its strength.
+First, as a simple matter of logic, the evolutionary so-called "explanations" for imperfections do nothing to remove the theological claims.
+Second, as Elliott Sober pointed out with logical rigor, it is precisely from the metaphysical premises that the argument from imperfection derives its strength.
 Third, the notion that "evolution provides an explanation" is absurd.
 That's like saying bed-time stories provide an explanation.
-See here, here and here for the evolutionary aburdity that vision (and that imperfect blind spot) just "evolved."
+See here, here, here, here, here and here for the evolutionary aburdity that vision (and that imperfect blind spot) just "evolved."
 Fourth, the theology has historically and continues today to drive evolutionary thought.

 The seventeenth century cleric Nicolas Malebranche argued for simple, blunt means of creation to explain imperfections and evil in the world.
 His theodicy laid the groundwork for Leibniz and others.
 And the seventeenth century botanist John Ray argued that the world's “errors and bungles” reveal indirect creation mechanisms.
 These are merely two examples of how evolutionary thought was being formulated centuries before Darwin.
 And here are just a few examples from later thinkers: